 Self-Defense or Defense of Others

-In California criminal cases involving an assault type charge, the use of reasonable and proportionate force to protect oneself or another is often used by criminal attorneys on behalf of their client.
+In California, criminal cases involving an assault charge, criminal attorneys often advocate the use of reasonable and proportionate force to protect oneself or another on behalf of their clients.

 It should be noted the key element in this type of argument is whether the force used by their client was reasonable under the circumstances.